 In appreciation of their efforts for the journal, CVIR awarded "Awards for Outstanding Service to the Journal" to the following recipients during the CVIR Editorial Board Meeting at CIRSE 2017 in Copenhagen, Denmark.

 In 2017, following authors have been awarded:

-Most Downloaded Article: Jim A. Reekers, “The Role of Interventional Radiology in the Treatment of Arterial Diabetic Foot Disease” which was downloaded 1,090 times.
+Award for Most Downloaded Article: Jim A. Reekers, “The Role of Interventional Radiology in the Treatment of Arterial Diabetic Foot Disease” which was downloaded 1,090 times.

-Best Media Performance: Hamed Asadi et al., “Endovascular Therapy Research in Lower Limb Peripheral Arterial Disease Published Over a 5-Year Period: Who is Publishing and Where?” which received an Altmetric score of 9 from publication.
+Award for Best Media Performance: Hamed Asadi et al., “Endovascular Therapy Research in Lower Limb Peripheral Arterial Disease Published Over a 5-Year Period: Who is Publishing and Where?” which received an Altmetric score of 9 from publication.

-Most Cited Article: Kevin F. Seals et al., “Radiation-Induced Cataractogenesis: A Critical Literature Review for the Interventional Radiologist” which was cited 7 times.
+Award for Most Cited Article: Kevin F. Seals et al., “Radiation-Induced Cataractogenesis: A Critical Literature Review for the Interventional Radiologist” which was cited 7 times.

 Professor Johannes Lammer et al. have been awarded the Editors' Medal 2016 for their paper "Sustained Benefit at 2 Years For Covered Stents Versus Bare-Metal Stents in Long SFA Lesions: The VIASTAR Trial".

 The awards for the "Outstanding Service to the Journal" 2016 were presented during the annual CVIR reception at CIRSE 2016 in Barcelona, Spain.
 We are excited to introduce a new award category for the “Best Media Performance” based on the Altmetrics Score which provides an indicator of the amount of attention an article received online.

 In 2016, following authors have been awarded: